Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Break Up Adhesions: Address scar tissue and restrictions limiting movement

-- Normalize Joint Mechanics: Restore proper joint movement patterns
+- Normalizse Joint Mechanics: Restore proper joint movement patterns

 Scientific Foundation